DEFRA/defra-ai-governance-tool-admin/product-requirements/initial-product-requirements.md

 ---

-### Story 4.4: Frontend UI for Project Detail with Workflow and Checklist Display
+### Story 4.4: Frontend UI for Project Detail with Workflow and Checklist Display (✅ Story Completed)
 - **As a** user, **I want** to view a project's details—including its instantiated WorkflowInstances and ChecklistItemInstances—**so that** I can track progress and take action on individual tasks.
 - **Design / UX Consideration:**
   Use GDS headings and components to display each WorkflowInstance and nested ChecklistItemInstances.
 Provide actionable elements (e.g., checkboxes, buttons) for updating item states.